 ''When the war began, there were about 18 potato chips companies in Chicago.
 The ones that didn't wheel and deal fell by the wayside,'' he said.

 Just before D-Day, Johnson and Japp agreed that they would make a bid to buy the other one out.

 At that time, Jays was doing about $750,000 in business a year, only in the Chicago area.
-They changed the name to Jays Foods and in the next five years, continued to expand the company's distribution.
+They changed the name to Jays Foods and continued to expand the company's distribution in the next five years.